-We have weekly meetings during semester, with both internal and external speakers (BERG Spring 2017 ).
+We have weekly meetings during the semester, with both internal and external speakers (BERG Autumn 2017).

 Research is conducted off-site through collaborative links with research institutes and zoos elsewhere in the UK and Europe, Japan and the US, and also in field sites in Africa and South America.
 We are part of the Scottish Primate Research Group and were part of the consortium bid to fund the "Living Links to Human Evolution Research Centre" at the Royal Zoological Society of Scotland's Edinburgh Zoo, where we conduct a number of projects.